 - Commissioned corps of the National Oceanic and Atmospheric Administration

-As a landlord, you have a responsibility to provide your tenant with a habitable rental property.
+As a landlord, you have a responsibility under the landlord-tenant laws and the Fair Housing Act to provide your tenant with a habitable rental property.
 According to Idaho law (Idaho Statutes § 6-320), the following are the conditions that you must avoid keeping the unit habitable.

 - Leaky roof or walls